 Biodiversity 2020 sets out a strategy

-The National Planning Policy Framework (2012) is a key document which local authorities have to take into account when preparing plans and taking decisions on planning applications.
+The National Planning Policy Framework (2012), revised in 2021, is a key document which local authorities have to take into account when preparing plans and taking decisions on planning applications.

-Section 11 of the NPPF contains several new policies specifically targeted at enhancing the natural environment, and biodiversity in particular.
+Section 11 contains several policies targeted at enhancing the natural environment and biodiversity.

 “Local planning authorities should: set out a strategic approach in their Local Plans, planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure...”

-The Lawton report summarised what needs to be done to make our ecological networks more resilient:
+The Lawton Report, Making Space for Nature (2010) summarised what needs to be done to make our ecological networks more resilient: